How to connect Amazon QuickSight to SQL Analysis Services Data

 See the Getting Started section of the CData documentation, under Retrieving Analysis Services Data, to execute SQL-92 queries to the cubes.

-With the virtual database created, you are ready to connect to SQL Analysis Services data from Quicksight.
+With the connection configured and a PAT generated, you are ready to connect to SQL Analysis Services data from Amazon QuickSight.

 Import SQL Analysis Services Data into SPICE and Create Interactive Dashboards

-The steps below outline creating a new data set based on the virtual SQL Analysis Services database in Connect Server, importing the dataset into SPICE, and building a simple visualization from the data.
+The steps below outline creating a new data set based on the connection to SQL Analysis Services in Connect AI, importing the dataset into SPICE, and building a simple visualization from the data.

-1. Log into Amazon QuickSight and on the left panel click "Datasets"
+1. Log into Amazon QuickSight and click "Manage data."

-2. Click "New dataset," select SQL Server as the data source, configure the connection to your Connect Server instance, and click "Create data source"
+2. Click "Now data set," select SQL Server as the data source, configure the connection to your Connect AI instance, and click "Create data source."
+Connecting to Connect AI as a QuickSight data set.

-3. Select a table to visualize (or submit a custom SQL query for your data) and click Select.
+3. Select a table to visualize (or subait a custom SQL query for your data).
+Selecting a Table to visualize.

-4. Select "Import to SPICE for quicker analytics" and click "Visualize."
+5. Select "Import to SPICE for quicker analytics" and click "Visualize."
+Importing data to SPICE for quicker analytics.

 Schedule Refreshes for SPICE Data Sets